 We have added the ability to capture, import, and edit RAW images in VSCO!

 RAW image files from various camera makes / models supported by Apple will be supported in VSCO.
-For the list of supported camera makes / models, please see: https://support.apple.com/en-us/HT205272
+For the list of supported camera makes / models on your iOS, see below:

-Available for iPhone 6*, 6s, 6s+,7, 7+, and SE devices that are running iOS 10, RAW on VSCO will offer enhanced benefits, such as the ability to capture and work with a wider range of colors and tones.
+Available for iPhone 6* and later devices running iOS 10 or newer, RAW on VSCO will offer enhanced benefits, such as the ability to capture and work with a wider range of colors and tones.
 Recover lost highlight detail, freely adjust color balance, and bring out the full potential of RAW images from both your iPhone and DSLR camera. *Please note that iPhone 6 can edit RAW files, but not capture RAW images in VSCO.

 Please note we currently do not offer the option to export RAW images from your VSCO Studio.
 We offer the option to save a DNG (RAW) file in your Photo library from the VSCO in-app camera.
 To enabled this feature, open VSCO, go to Settings>Preferences and enable 'auto-save captured photos to camera roll'.